Kashif-Asghar60/Workplace-Administration-as-Showcase/README.md

 --- | --- | ---
 ![image](https://user-images.githubusercontent.com/103773636/214942206-059099f9-81e4-4b3d-94eb-6ba66561a378.png) | ![image](https://user-images.githubusercontent.com/103773636/214942241-cd1ee105-6201-4648-9aef-8908da7fc966.png) | ![image](https://user-images.githubusercontent.com/103773636/214942267-39501c70-b3a0-4194-a067-67216a46d323.png)

+The Workplace Administration app is a sleek, modern and user-friendly app that was developed to meet the requirements of the client.
+The app's main feature is a role-based system, where admin can assign schedules and projects to specific staff, while the employee can add timesheets according to the assigned schedule.
+This allows for efficient communication and organization within the workplace.
+Additionally, the app includes a one-to-one and group chat feature, allowing for easy communication between staff members.
+The app will be available on IOS, Android and Web, making it accessible to a wide range of users.
 App have other features too which i will add later here!